This guide will discuss what Google FloC is and how it could potentially improve (or affect) your privacy.

 For example, let’s take five users A, B, C, D, and E. The following shows two different Cohort assignments of these users based on their interests and the pages they visited.
 For interest-based advertisements, the second cohort assignment (3 and 4) is the most likely to be produced.

 So, how exactly does FLoC ensure your privacy?

 As this is ultimately a new technology from Google, it is still in its development phase and has not fully come into effect at the time of this writing.

 In March 2021, Google announced that they have started to roll out this new technology as a trial in Google Chrome to improve their model by incorporating feedback from the web community.

 Recently, Google announced that they are delaying the rollout of FLoC until 2023 because of the criticism and the feedback they received from their tech partners.

 Therefore, everyone, from consumers to marketers to publishers, keeps an eye on this new technology and has started to assess its direct impact.

 According to Google’s initial trials, they have identified that FLoC performs nearly as well as third-party cookies.
-Any company that currently makes use of third-party cookies should be well-prepared before fully embracing this change.
+Any company using third-party cookies should be well-prepared before fully embracing this change.

 Google continuously updates its progress in its Chromium and Chrome blogs, especially its rollout plan and testing strategy.